What Does It Look Like To Study Political Science at Concordia?

-Environmental Policy: Provides an in-depth examination of the politics surrounding conservation and environmentalism.
+Environmental Policy: Students conduct an in-depth examination of the politics surrounding conservation and environmentalism.
 While the specific topics and concepts for this class will evolve, the class will focus on issues pertaining to global warming, land and resource management, land and resource conservation, sustainable agriculture, population, sustainable development and global and national environmental regulations.

 There is no greater benefit than the real-world experience we require our students to obtain.
 There are several ways these experiences are gained.

-- Internships.
-We encourage our students to get out in the community to learn while actually getting their hands dirty.
-This not only gives the students a practical knowledge-base in politics - it also allows the opportunity to network with professionals in the field.
-With a multitude of internship opportunities in the program tailored to fit the student's career aspirations, we have placed students in law and legislative offices across Austin.
+- Internships: We encourage our students to learn while working in the community.
+This not only gives students a practical knowledge base in politics; it also provides the opportunity to network with professionals in the field.
+With a multitude of internship opportunities in the program tailored to fit students' career aspirations, we have placed students in law and legislative offices across Austin.

 “I have directly used skills and knowledge gleaned from classes at Concordia in internships

-at both the Texas Capitol and Texas Public Policy Foundation.
+at both the Texas Capitol and the Texas Public Policy Foundation.
 I am also a College